 II.
 Insert cartridge into dispenser.
-Make sure it is properly positioned with shoulder of cartridge flush with front/top bracket of the dispenser.
-Remove plastic cap from the top of the cartridge.
+Make I. Shake cartridge sure it is properly positioned with shoulder of cartridge flush with front/top bracket of vigorously for 60 the dispenser.
+Remove plastic cap from the seconds, top of the cartridge.
 IMPORTANT!
-Before attaching nozzle, dispense a small amount of material into a disposable container until both materials flow evenly from cartridge.
-Place nozzle onto cartridge and secure by threading in a clock-wise direction.
-Make sure that the nozzle and cartridge assembly is secure.
+Before attaching nozzle, dispense a small amount then stand of material into a disposable container until both materials flow evenly from cartridge. cartridge upright Place nozzle onto cartridge and secure by threading in a clock-wise direction.
+Make for 5 sure that the nozzle and cartridge assembly minutes. is secure.